swaziloo/halloween/creatureControl/README.md

 *The 5 volt power rail allows for multiple source connections but only one should be used at any given time.*
 *Do not connect more than one 5 volt source to the power rail!*
 (Unless you really know what you're doing.)
-It is safe to connect the power rail and the RP2040-Zero to your PC at the same time--in fact it's necessary for testing.
+It is safe to connect the power to the 5v rail and the RP2040-Zero to your PC at the same time--in fact it's necessary for testing.
 ### Parts List ###
 The intent is that one would install only the components needed for a project.